lucasmarchd01/Genre_Recognition_Album_Cover/README.md

 # Music Genre Classification using Album Covers

 This project aims to classify music genres using album cover images.
-The classification is based on deep learning techniques, specifically convolutional neural networks (CNNs), trained on a dataset of album cover images associated with different music genres.
+The classification is based on deep learning techniques, specifically convolutional neural networks (CNNs), trained on a dataset of album cover images associated with different music genres collected from AllMusic genre tags.
 The dataset is generated from the [The AcousticBrainz Genre Dataset](https://mtg.github.io/acousticbrainz-genre-dataset/).

 ## Overview